bratislava/bratiska-cli/README.md

 #### Running apps:

-These apps needs be running when you use `bratiska-cli`:
+These apps needs are running when you use `bratiska-cli`:

 - running `docker`
-- You need to be signed in to our docker repository `harbor.bratislava.sk`.
+- You must be signed in to our docker repository `harbor.bratislava.sk`.
 See the manual below.

     ```bash
     docker login https://harbor.bratislava.sk
     ```
   For Windows WSL use:
     ```bash
     docker login harbor.bratislava.sk
     ```
 - You need to have running `kubect` and be signed into the Kubernetes cluster.
 If you have issues signing to Kubernetes, contact your administrator.

 ## Installation